-Use of Assessment at WSU
+Use of Assessment

 Assessment results inform continual reflection and discussion of teaching and learning and contribute to decision-making to support effective teaching, learning, and curricula.
 Decisions can include choosing to make changes to a program, continue current effective practices, or build on strengths.